 I maintained 64K of terse assembler code that fueled NBI’s original workstation, the 3000.

 I also designed a spell checker.

-I worked closely with a senior scientist, and wrote FORTRAN programs to assist with his research on stellar interiors.
+I worked closely with a senior scientist, and wrote Fortran programs for his research on stellar interiors.

-This research was largely theoretical, and our work often pressed the limits of numerical analysis.
+This research was largely theoretical, and our work pressed the limits of numerical analysis.